 Vending activities in the right-of-way encourage the use, enjoyment, and safety of public spaces.
 Food carts and food trucks, in particular, help to provide engaging street activation that promotes economic development and creates vibrant spaces.

-SDOT offers six types of vending permits depending on when and where vending activities will occur:
+SDOT offers six types of Street and Sidewalk Vending Permits depending on when and where vending activities will occur:

 - A Sidewalk and Plaza Vending Permit